jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 > --- Kayvon Fatahalian

-Tufte spent a surprising amount of time talking about effectively talking and presenting.
+Tufte spent a surprising amount of time talking about effectively presenting.
 I thought many of his ideas about effective presentations were out of touch with reality.

 Instead, I prefer these resources on giving clear presentations by Kayvon Fatahalian: